chrisjackson-pellicle/NewTargets/README.md

 ## Installation

-Assuming all dependencies are installed, simply...
+Assuming all dependencies are installed, either:

+1. Download and unzip the NewTargets package directly from the repository home page.
+Note that the `mega353.fasta` file is provided as a .zip file, and will need to be unzipped separately.
+2. Clone the repository using the command `git clone https://github.com/chrisjackson-pellicle/NewTargets.git`.
+Unzip the `mega353.zip` file.

+Please see \wiki-link\ for details on installing dependencies.

 ## Scripts